Zarxrax/Sammie-Roto/README.md

 Sammie-Roto is designed to be a user-friendly tool for AI assisted masking of video clips.
 It serves as a free alternative to commercial solutions such as Adobe’s Roto Brush or DaVinci Resolve's Magic Mask.
 It is generally less accurate than manual rotoscoping, but can usually give a pretty good result with little effort.

 ### Updates
+- [08/16/2025] Added border fix slider to help fix masks around the edge of the frame.
+Reduced VRAM used during matting.
 - [08/03/2025] Added deduplication to reduce chatter around edges on anime content.
 - [05/10/2025] Added support for importing/exporting single images.
 Export settings are now remembered.
 - [04/23/2025] Added installer for Linux/Mac, reduced VRAM consumption, several improvements and bug fixes